 Here is a link where you can find the best experiences you can have at the Colosseum.

 Other Christmas trees worth seeing on your trip to Rome are the ones in St. Peter's Square, imposing and abundant in decorations, and my personal favorite, the one in Piazza Venezia.

-7. Admire the Nativity Scenes in the churches of Rome
+7. Admire the nativity scenes in Rome's churches

 In Rome the tradition is celebrated in a big way, like all other Christmas traditions, and you can admire some truly impressive presepios.
 A good example of this is the nativity scene in the Basilica of Santa Maria Maggiore, where a scene sculpted in marble by the sculptor Arnolfo di Cambio in 1290 is preserved.

 One idea for a Christmas plan is to take a guided itinerary through Rome to see some of its many nativity scenes, which are displayed in churches and squares.
 I recommend those in St. Peter's Square, the Spanish Steps, the Church of Santi Cosma e Damiano (in Via dei Fori Imperiali), the Church of San Carlo al Corso (in Via del Corso), the Church of Santa Maria del Popolo (Piazza del Popolo), and the one in Piazza Navona.

-If you are also an art lover and would like to visit some of these churches inside but don't know where to start, I have written this article on 10 most beautiful churches in Rome so you can organize your tour of the city according to the ones you like the most.
+If you are also an art lover and would like to visit some of these churches inside but you don't know where to start, I have written this article on 10 most beautiful churches in Rome so you can organize your tour of the city according to the ones you like the most.